mikke89/RmlUiDoc/pages/rcss/tables.md

 #### Table width algorithm

+The table width is the sum of all table columns and the horizontal table spacing, such as `column-gap`{:.prop}, column margins, and table padding.

-- The width of table columns are defined entirely by the width specified on columns, column groups, and/or the cells of the first row.
+The width of table columns are defined entirely by the width specified on column elements and/or the cells of the first row.
+In the following, *columns* mean any of the aforementioned elements.

 - Columns can specify `min-width`{:.prop} and `max-width`{:.prop} to constraint their sizing.
 - Columns with `width: auto`{:.prop} are distributed equally to fill the table width.
 - Columns with `width: <length> | <percentage < 100%>`{:.prop} are respected exactly.
 - Columns with `width: <percentage ≥ 100%>`{:.prop} adjusts the flexible width of the column relative to other flexible columns (like the CSS `fr` unit for grid layout).

-- Columns can use `margin`{:.prop} and `padding`{:.prop} to add additional spacing.
+Unlike in CSS, column groups and columns can use horizontal `padding`{:.prop}, `border`{:.prop} and `margin`{:.prop}.
+This will be added to the horizontal spacing of the table.
+Column groups and columns can also use vertical `border`{:.prop} and `margin`{:.prop} to add borders and offset them from the table edges, but will not affect the position of the cells.

 #### Table height algorithm

+The table height is determined by the sum of the height of all its rows, in addition to vertical spacing such as `row-gap`{:.prop}, row margins, and table padding.

+Each row has their height determined as follows:
+- If the `table-row`{:.value} has a definite (non-auto) `height`{:.prop}, that is always used.
+- Otherwise, it is determined by the maximum height of the formatted cells in the row.

+Unlike in CSS, row groups and rows can use vertical `padding`{:.prop}, `border`{:.prop} and `margin`{:.prop}.
+This will be added to the vertical spacing of the table.
+Row groups and rows can also use horizontal `border`{:.prop} and `margin`{:.prop} to add borders and offset them from the table edges, but will not affect the position of the cells.

 `vertical-align`{:.prop}